Back to School Sale: $100 OFF Sitewide Shop now

 Some of the washing machines support the removal of chemical stains.
 One of the very easy ways to clean your clothes from nail polish is to wash them in the washing machine.

-Don’t forget to read the composition and recommendations on your laundry detergent, which sometimes has chemical elements that remove this stain.
-The next step is, of course, to check the material.
+Remember to read the composition and recommendations on your laundry detergent.
+Sometimes, it has chemical elements that remove this stain.
+Of course, the next step is to check the material.

 4. Soaking clothes in mixed ingredients